Baptisms and Weddings at CGS

 a plan for preparation will be set out, which will include the selection of sponsors within the parish – members of the church who can serve as companions on the journey ahead and share some of their own experience as Christians.

-If you would like to learn more about baptism at Good Shepherd, please contact the Priest-in-Charge, the Rev. Amy McCreath.
+If you would like to learn more about baptism at Good Shepherd, please call the office at (617) 924-9420, or email our rector.

 Holy Matrimony is a life-long commitment between two consenting adults, made before God and the community.
 The Church understands marriage as a sacramental rite that establishes a particular pathway into the future.
 On this pathway, those who marry grow into their capacity to love as Christ loves, offer one another comfort in times of need, and find mutual joy.